oryaaharoni/nodejs-docker-ci-cd/README.md

 This repository demonstrates a basic __Node.js application__ configured with __Docker__ and a __CI/CD pipeline__ using __GitHub Actions__.
 It serves as an example of how to set up continuous integration and deployment for Node.js applications in a containerized environment.

 ## features
 - **Node.js Application:** A simple Node.js app to demonstrate the setup.
+The Node.js application responds with "AM ISRAEL HAI!" at the root URL (/).
 - **Docker Support:** Dockerfile for containerizing the application.
 - **CI/CD Pipeline:** GitHub Actions workflows for automated building, testing, and deployment.